• Skip to main content

 Menu suggestions

-Because this sausage gravy casserole is so filling, I like to serve it with light sides such as my fruit salad cocktail, ambrosia, or frozen fruit salad.
+Because this sausage gravy casserole is so filling, I like to serve it with light sides such as my ambrosia or frozen fruit salad.
+You can also pair this hearty casserole with a light and refreshing fruit salad cocktail for balance.

 Recipe FAQs